|Key Skills||Strong communication and customer service skills a plus|

 There are limited occupational statistics for canvasser jobs, but O*Net Online categorized the position as a combination of door-to-door sales worker and interviewer (www.onetonline.org).
-The site reported a job growth of 5-8% for interviewers and little to no change in job for door to door sales worker jobs for the period of 2014-2024.
+The site reported a slower than average job growth of 2-3% for interviewers and a decline in job growth of 2% for door to door sales worker jobs for the period of 2018-2028.

 A canvasser travels around to contact people and tell them about products, ask survey questions, solicit donations or to obtain and provide other information for an organization.